magsmith/personal-website/README.md

 # Repository for personal website
-Adapted from MP2 of CS498RK: The Art and Science of Web Programming
+Adapted from MP2 of CS498RK: The Art and Science of Web Programming.

 ## Setup
 `cd` to repository: